Alvin Davis

 Alvin Glenn Davis (born September 9, 1960), nicknamed "Mr. Mariner", is an American former Major League Baseball first baseman and designated hitter.
 He played eight of his nine seasons for the Seattle Mariners and won the American League Rookie of the Year Award in 1984.

 Early years

 The youngest of four sons, Davis was born and raised in Riverside, California.
 His father died in 1970.
 Davis graduated from John W. North High School in 1978.
-He was selected in the eighth round (189th overall) of the 1978 Major League Baseball draft by the San Francisco Giants, but opted to attend Arizona State University play college baseball for the Arizona State Sun Devils.
-Davis, who batted left-handed and threw right-handed, was later drafted by the Oakland Athletics in the sixth round (144th overall) of the 1981 Major League Baseball draft, but opted to stay in college and earned a degree in finance.
+He was selected in the eighth round (189th overall) of the 1978 Major League Baseball (MLB) draft by the San Francisco Giants, but opted to attend Arizona State University to play college baseball for the Arizona State Sun Devils.
+Davis, who batted left-handed and threw right-handed, was later drafted by the Oakland Athletics in the sixth round (144th overall) of the 1981 MLB draft, but opted to stay in college and earned a degree in finance.